Field Trips

 Students can explore an Abenaki wigwam, send a telegraph message, and immerse themselves in a World War-II era living room.
 Special exhibits in the National Life Gallery, Calder Gallery and Local History Gallery tell more Vermont stories.
 See current exhibits here.

 Student groups are scheduled for self-guided tours of the museum exhibits.
 Staff will supply focusing questions, along with clipboards and pencils, to help guide students' exploration of the museum.
 Recommended time is 45 minutes.
 Self-guided visits are appropriate for all grades.
 Admission fees are waived for school groups and homeschool groups who schedule in advance.
+Please see more information below about booking a self-guided tour.

 Hands-On History Programs